 Contrast Chekhov's Time Travel, where there is typically an In-Universe justification for the need to use it.

 - Dragon Ball Super

-- During both Dragon Ball Z: Resurrection ‘F’ and the arc that adapts it, Jaco explains to Bulma that time manipulation is illegal according to the Galactic Patrol.
-When Whis travels back in time, he turns a blind eye mostly because is pointless for him to say anything.
+- During both Dragon Ball Z: Resurrection F and the arc that adapts it, Jaco explains to Bulma that time manipulation is illegal according to the Galactic Patrol.
+When Whis technically travels back in time by rewinding the clock three minues, he turns a blind eye mostly because is pointless for him to say anything.
 Likewise, both he and the Galaxy King don't bat an eye when Hit's time abilities are shown in the Champa saga, mostly because it is also pointless.